Our Team – Omaha

 Senior Executive Director

-Arvin Frazier III is executive director of College Possible Omaha, which began providing services to students in the 2011-12 academic year.
+Arvin Frazier III is senior executive director of College Possible Omaha, which began providing services to students in the 2011-12 academic year.
 He leads the Omaha team in all day-to-day management and operational issues, leading strategic organizational development, raising funds, coordinating communications and building relationships with partner schools, universities and organizations in the Omaha metro area.

 Arvin comes to College Possible with a long career in public service and education.
 For nearly 30 years, he worked for the Nebraska Department of Education, progressing to serve as area administrator for the Division of Vocational Rehabilitation.
 There, Arvin managed a large staff in delivering vocational rehabilitation services across a multi-county area.
 Prior to College Possible, Arvin served educational support organizations as the senior director of community programs for Building Bright Futures, a nonprofit dedicated to improving educational outcomes for children in poverty.
 Arvin received his B.S. from Knoxville College and his M.S. from University of Tennessee.